Navigation Menu

 And you shall have eternal life.

-For brokenness is givenness, and givenness is good,
+For brokenness is givenness,

 And it’s a joy to know the truth about your life.